jacketizer/libdigest/README.md

 Only supports qop="auth" and algorithm="MD5" for now.
 If they are not supplied, "auth" and "MD5" are assumed.

+Please note that this library is under development and should not be used yet.

+### To do client

+  * Parse qop according to rfc (could be a comma seperated list).
+  * When rendering `Authorization` string, check for NULL values in struct.
+  * When rendering `Authorization` string, take the `qop` value in consideration.
+  * Better get/set functions for the attributes,

+### To do server

+  * Start implementing it.

 Build it
 --------